curi/fi/docs/_posts/2020-11-20-1st-order-getting-stuck-vs-2nd-order-getting-stuck-and-structural-epistemology.md

 Even though we can't *directly* observe ideas, there is a way ideas are used other than to produce results -- *ideas are building blocks for other ideas*.
 This means that if Bob and Alice learnt *the same thing*, then they should be able to build similar *new* ideas with their *(X,Y,Z)* building blocks.

 Alice and Bob will learn a new idea similarly if they have similar building blocks -- if their knowledge has the same *structure*.
 It's like they have same same lego set of ideas.
-If their knowledge has *different* structures, then they can't build the same things, like if they had lego sets with different peices. *Sometimes* they can build the same things, but *not always*.
+If their knowledge has *different* structures, then they can't build the same things, like if they had lego sets with different pieces. *Sometimes* they can build the same things, but *not always*.
 We can say Alice and Bob have the same *structural knowledge* if they can build the same ideas.

 Let's consider Alice and Bob learning a basic concept, *W*, about electronics in first yr uni and how it might interact with *(X,Y,Z)*. *W* is similar to *(X,Y,Z)* but also different.
 Alice and Bob are told that to make electronics you need components and one of a circuit board, or a bread board, or maybe just a mess of wires.
-They're told about attaching components to eachother, and power, data, and ground and things like that.
+They're told about attaching components to each other, and power, data, and ground and things like that.
 This is concept *W*.
 Alice and Bob each have a different question for the tutor:

 Bob asks: